 Pay your regular monthly mortgage payment.
 YOU MUST NOT GET BEHIND.

 Pay any future property tax bills as they come due unless your mortgage company has set up an escrow impound account to pay your taxes.
 If you pay property taxes, you must pay these as they come due.

 YOU SHOULD NOT PAY ANY OF YOUR CREDIT CARDS OR OTHER UNSECURED DEBTS.

 If you have any questions about who/what to pay, IMMEDIATELY contact your attorney.

 Chapter 13 bankruptcies often provide a solution for people who have faced short-term financial setbacks like job loss, illness, or large unexpected expenses.
 Since Chapter 13 combines the automatic stay with the ability to catch-up past due payments over time, many people looking to stop foreclosure or avoid repossession choose Chapter 13 bankruptcy.

-In a Chapter 13, a repayment plan is filed with the bankruptcy court in order to pay back all or a portion of your debts over time (from 36 - 60 months).
-As part of the repayment plan, and perhaps the most important benefit of filing a Chapter 13, you are able to keep certain valuable property that you continue to make payments on, such as your home or your car.
+In Chapter 13, a repayment plan is filed with the bankruptcy court in order to pay back all or a portion of your debts over time (from 36 - 60 months).
+As part of the repayment plan and perhaps the most important benefit of filing a Chapter 13, you are able to keep certain valuable property that you continue to make payments on, such as your home or your car.

 Contact the Law Offices of Darren J. DiMarco for assistance in the Carlsbad or Rancho Santa Margarita areas.
 Call 949-401-6155 or Email us at email@example.com.